 Research background

-Proton pump inhibitors (PPIs) are a recent hot topic in both internal medicine and gastroenterology mostly because of their widespread use.
-We are quickly proving that these medications may not come without risk as recent studies have demonstrated a clear association between PPI and conditions like osteoporosis, pneumonia, Clostridium difficile, and some even postulate an association with dementia.
-While many effects of PPIs are still in question, it has also been shown that PPIs work by acid suppression which can disrupt the gut microbiome.
-Patients with cirrhosis are at risk to develop hepatic encephalopathy (HE) primarily through ammonia produced by typical gut flora and could subsequently be at risk for changes in this condition if the microbiome is altered in any way.
+Proton pump inhibitors (PPIs) are a recent hot topic in both internal medicine and gastroenterology, mostly because of their widespread use.
+Studies are quickly demonstrating that these medications may not come without risk, as recent studies have demonstrated a clear association between PPI and conditions like osteoporosis, pneumonia, Clostridium difficile, and some even postulate an association with dementia.
+While many effects of PPIs are still in question, it has also been shown that PPIs work by acid suppression, which can disrupt the gut microbiome.
+Patients with cirrhosis are at risk to develop hepatic encephalopathy (HE), primarily through ammonia produced by typical gut flora, and could subsequently be at risk for changes in this condition if the microbiome is altered in any way.

 Research motivation

-The main topic we are trying to address is if the overuse of PPI can lead to additional effects aside from those previously mentioned and described in the literature.
-One particularly vulnerable population are those with cirrhosis as ammonia production is affected by the gut microbiome.
+The main topic we are trying to address is whether PPI overuse can lead to additional effects aside from those previously mentioned and described in the literature.
+One particularly vulnerable population is those with cirrhosis, as ammonia production is affected by the gut microbiome.
 Solving this problem would allow future therapeutics to focus on the gut-liver-microbiome axis to prevent or lessen the severity of HE.

 Research objectives